 With so many good foam rollers out there, it was difficult to pick a clear #1.
 But the LuxFit Premium High Density Foam Roller gets the nod because it delivers in every way a foam roller should, and it raises the ante by providing a full 1-year money-back guarantee.

 What we like: We like the way this roller feels.
 Never punishing or too squishy.
 We also appreciate the durability and the fact that it comes with a 1-year warranty.
 And we’re fond of the reasonable price and that it’s light and easy to carry.

 Flaws: In this case ‘high density’ is a euphemism for ‘hard’.
 Also, why isn’t there a 24” version available?

 2. AmazonBasics High-Density Round Foam Roller

 What we like: The molded polypropylene retains its firmness regardless of how hard you work it.
 It’s also available in several different lengths.
-So it will handle whatever you have in mind.
-And it’s lightweight and affordable like a good foam roller should be.
+And it’s lightweight and affordable, like a good foam roller should be.